|History and Biodata

 A peace settlement leading to the end of the conflict and the withdrawal of international forces will help address both of these concerns.
 A peace settlement will also require a more nuanced diplomatic approach toward solving the regional dimension of the Afghan conflict.
 Without addressing Pakistan’s long standing concerns, it is difficult to see the war ending.
 The 2009 Wiki Leaks documents say Kabul representative in the Wolesi Jirga, Sayed Hussain Alimi Balkhi, MP from Bamyan Ustad Muhammad Akbari and Ahmad Ali Jubraieli, member from Herat, are paid for toeing Iran's line.

-Balkhi is said to be a stauch supporter of President Karzai (20110818) and has been affiliated with the Reformist Group in Wolesi Jirga.
+Balkhi is said he was a stauch supporter of President Karzai (20110818) and has been affiliated with the Reformist Group in Wolesi Jirga.

 The Ministry of Parliamentary Affairs on 20131019 introduced eight individuals to Wolesi Jirga to replace seven members standing down in the run up to the April 5, 2014 elections and one deceased female lawmaker.They replaced resigning MPs including Syed Ishaq Gillani, Syed Hussain Anwari, Abdul Rab Rassoul Sayyaf, Mohammad Mohaqqiq, Shah Abdul Ahad Afzali, Syed Hussain Alami Balkhi, Ibrahim Qasmi and deceased female lawmaker from western Herat, Shehnaz Himmati, who has died in a road crash in neighbouring Iran.(20131019)

 Commission (2012): Disabled, Martyrs and Widows (Chair, 2011 & 2012)